uvaai/ml1/20 week2/30 Nearest Neighbours/content.md

 come up several times in the next couple of modules, so this quick introduction will be useful.
-We will go into much more detail on linear algebra in a few weeks, when we'll use some of the tools of linear algebra to implement other algorithms, but for now we'll just get familar with the basic concept.
+We will go into much more detail on linear algebra in a few weeks, when we'll use some of the tools of linear algebra to implement other algorithms, but for now we'll just get familiar with the basic concept.

 ![embed](https://youtube.com/embed/fNk_zzaMoSs)